-- The Shareholder's representative at its Annual General Meeting. - The Shareholder's representative will be supported by the Director of Resources.
+- The Shareholder's representative, who will normally be the Leader of the Council and is a person of significant influence, with the nomination of company board members. - The Shareholder's representative will be supported by the Director of Resources.

 Shareholder's Representative: Roles & Responsibilities